tydev-new/ARCH/design_doc/3_engineering_design.md

                     └─────────────┘     └─────────────┘
 ```

-1. Containerd sends a checkpoint command to Tardis
+1. Containerd sends a checkpoint command to ARCH
-2. Tardis parses the command and determines if the container is Tardis-enabled
+2. ARCH parses the command and determines if the container is ARCH-enabled
-3. If enabled, Tardis calls the Checkpoint Handler
+3. If enabled, ARCH calls the Checkpoint Handler
 4. Checkpoint Handler determines the checkpoint image path
 5. Checkpoint Handler copies container files to the checkpoint image
 6. Checkpoint Handler calls Runc with modified checkpoint command